stfc/PSyclone/tutorial/practicals/LFRic/distributed_memory/3_overlapping_comms/README.md

 You've written a generic script.
 If you have enough time now re-write your script so that it is only applied to a specific halo exchange.
-However, keep your original general code as you will need to use this again in a bit (you might like to use a different script file in order to keep both).
+However, keep your original generic script as you will need to use this again in a bit (you might like to use a different script file in order to keep both).